-Mila is a keynote speaker, people scientist, and visionary who partners with leaders, businesses, universities, and communities to drive change, instill empowerment, and courage in the way we lead and cultivate our human capital through diversity, inclusivity, innovative fluid culture, catalytic conscious actions and leadership development.
+Mila is a keynote speaker, culture scientist, and visionary who partners with leaders, businesses, universities, and communities to drive change, instill empowerment, and courage in the way we lead and cultivate our human capital through diversity, inclusivity, innovative fluid culture, catalytic conscious actions and leadership development.

 Mila believes every human has limitless potential to be and become their best versions when the constant epidemic of fear is shifted into courage and empowerment.
 Her research on The 3 Degrees of Fear provides insight on how our identity and ability to perform at an optimal level morphs when we experience fear at a nuanced level.
 She uses her research to train, coach, and impact businesses and organizations to elevate retention rate, increase culture of trust, innovation, morale, performance, and most importantly a sense of belonging.